aobakwekeeme/ssrms.co.za2/DOMAIN_ANALYSIS.md

 The software system currently implements a comprehensive frontend interface that demonstrates the digitization and streamlining of traditionally paper-based, fragmented processes of spaza shop registration, document verification, compliance monitoring, and community feedback collection, ultimately creating a safer and more trustworthy local commerce ecosystem.

 **Current Implementation Status:** The platform has been developed as a fully functional frontend application with role-based authentication, comprehensive dashboards, and detailed information architecture.
 The system currently operates with demo data and simulated workflows to demonstrate the complete user experience across all three user roles.

+**Latest Update:** The system has been upgraded with full Supabase integration, including PostgreSQL database with Row Level Security, real-time authentication, and user management.
+The platform now supports actual user registration and data persistence.
 ## Glossary

 **Spaza Shop:** Small informal convenience stores typically located in South African townships and residential areas, selling basic household items, groceries, and everyday necessities to local communities.